galaxyproject/galaxy-hub/src/events/GCC2013/BoF/GalaxyAdmins/index.md

 ## Who is Participating

-If you are interested, please add your name below and/or send an email to [clements AT galaxyproject DOT org](Dave Clements).
+If you are interested, please add your name below and/or send an email to [mailto:clements AT galaxyproject DOT org](Dave Clements).
 There were about 21 people present, including:

 * [Dave Clements](/src/DaveClements/index.md)
 * Shaun Webb